SelfCareMap

 🧱 Step 2: Build Your Board (No Fancy Platter Needed)

-• A large cutting board
+• A large wooden cutting board

-• A baking sheet
+• A baking sheet lined with parchment paper

-• A clean plate or platter
+• A clean ceramic plate or a large platter

 Layout Tips for Maximum Impact (and Minimal Stress):